Weather Warnings - Severe Weather Warning

 Severe Weather Warning

-for people in the Central, West and South Gippsland and East Gippsland forecast
+for people in the South West and Central forecast districts.

-The Severe Weather Warning for the West and South Gippsland and East Gippsland
+The Severe Weather Warning for the South West and Central forecast districts

 The State Emergency Service advises that people should: